mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

-\subsubsection{Alert Receiver}
+\subsubsection{Alert Receiver ($\mathscr{A}_{1}$)}

-In Figure~\ref{fig: overview}, \textit{Alert Receiver} plays a crucial role in the pipeline.
-The responsibility of \textit{Alert Receiver} is to sort the received alert events based on the time, urgency, and scope of impact.
+In Figure~\ref{fig: overview}, the responsibility of \textit{Alert Receiver} is to sort the received alert events based on the time, urgency, and scope of impact.
 After determining the priority of the alert events, \textit{Alert Receiver} dispatches the most urgent and widely impacting alert events to \textit{Process scheduler} further processing following the pipeline.

-\subsubsection{Process Scheduler}
+\subsubsection{Process Scheduler ($\mathscr{A}_{2}$)}

-In Figure~\ref{fig: overview}, \textit{Process Scheduler} orchestrates various sub-tasks to efficiently resolve alert events.
-When an alert arrives from \textit{Alert Receiver}, \textit{Process Scheduler} kick-starts a comprehensive process that includes data gathering, fault web construction, dependency analysis, and probability scoring, engaging with specialized agents for each task.
-These agents, \textit{Data Detective} for data collection, \textit{Dependency Explorer} for querying node dependencies, \textit{Probability Oracle} for assessing node probabilities, and \textit{Fault Mapper} for constructing fault impact, provide critical insights that are then funneled to \textit{Solution Engineer}. \textit{Solution Engineer} conducts root cause analysis and devises solutions.
-Throughout this process, \textit{Process Scheduler} checks whether the root cause has been identified after each sub-task; if not, it iterates, generating new sub-tasks and soliciting further assistance from the agents until the root cause analysis is finalized.
-Ultimately, \textit{Process Scheduler} delivers the root cause, an updated fault web, and a resolution strategy, thereby concluding the alert event handling process and setting the stage for the next alert event.
+In Figure~\ref{fig: overview}, when an alert arrives at \textit{Alert Receiver}, \textit{Process Scheduler} engages specialized agents for tasks like data gathering, fault web updates, dependency analysis, and probability scoring.
+It forwards critical insights to \textit{Solution Engineer} for resolution.
+After each sub-task, it checks for root cause identification.
+If unresolved, it iterates by generating new sub-tasks and seeking further agent assistance until the root cause is determined.
+Finally, \textit{Process Scheduler} provides the root cause, an updated fault web, and some resolutions, concluding handling process and preparing for the next alert.

-\subsubsection{Data Detective}
+\subsubsection{Data Detective ($\mathscr{A}_{3}$)}